tektutor/tekton-jan-2023/README.md

   - runC
   - CRI-O

-## What is Container Engine?
+## What is a Container Engine?
-- are high-level softwares that uses Container Runtimes under the hood to manage containers
+- high-level software that uses Container Runtime under the hood to manage containers
-- similarly they dependend on other tools to manage container images
+- similarly they depend on other tools to manage container images
 - it's user-friendly tool that provides easy to use command
 - without knowing low-level details we can manage images and container with this tool
 - Examples